 For almost two years we tried to make Atlanta our home.
 I joined a yoga studio to try to make friends.
 We chose a nicer apartment complex in hopes that we would find community there.
 We tried, but between the high cost of living, my small salary, and the city’s non-inclusive culture, it just wasn’t the right fit.

-In early 2016 we relocated to Pittsburgh, the city where Aaron, now my fiance, was born.
+In early 2016 we relocated to Pittsburgh, the city where Aaron, now my husband, was born.
 I found a great job doing fundraising for the University of Pittsburgh, and we moved into the home Aaron’s grandparents had called home for 50+ years.
 Immediately, this city felt like home.
 Every day I feel blessed to feel so comfortable in my day-to-day.
 The yoga community here is vibrant, welcoming and warm.
 I’ve made friends effortlessly, and so has Aaron.
 We’ve finally found a rhythm.